 Wind Projects on Public Lands

-Wind projects can be developed on public lands or in public waters, but the siting and permitting processes for these locations are typically more involved than processes for siting projects on private lands.
-Benefits of wind projects on public lands include lease payments to the state, federal, or other relevant jurisdictions.
-The lease terms are often fixed and made public so lease negotiations are simpler than on private land.
+Wind energy projects can be developed on public lands or in public waters, but the siting and permitting processes for these locations are typically more involved than processes for siting wind energy projects on private lands.